aroberge/friendly-traceback-docs/docs/source/usage.rst

 such as IDLE and other IDEs do not support Rich; this does not prevent you from using Friendly-traceback, but the display will definitely not look as nice.
-The only editor/IDE capable of **fully** making use of Rich that we know of is `Microsoft Visual Studio Code <https://code.visualstudio.com/>`_.
+The only editor/IDE capable of **fully** making use of Rich that I know of is `Microsoft Visual Studio Code <https://code.visualstudio.com/>`_.
+Jupyter notebooks and JupyterLab can also use Rich.
 Pycharm's embedded console, at least on Windows, does not fully support Rich.
-Jupyter notebooks and JupyterLab can also use Rich adequately when a dark theme is used.

 Other ways
 ----------

 The following ways of using Friendly-traceback are described in more details later.
-We simply list them here as useful summary for experienced Python programmers.
+I simply list them here as useful summary for experienced Python programmers.